-So you want to try sewing with rayon but you're not sure what you need to do.
-By following the steps outlined below, you will eliminate a lot of the frustration & anxiousness people sometimes feel when sewing with fluid fabrics like rayon, silk and silk like fabrics.
+So, you want to try sewing with rayon?
+Why wouldn’t you want to experiment and explore the range of bright and vivid possibilities from these threads, creating a fun, breezy collection of flowing pieces?
+The only problem –you're not sure what you need to do to successfully use rayon thread for sewing.
+By following the steps outlined below, you will eliminate a lot of the frustration & anxiousness people sometimes feel when sewing with fluid fabrics like rayon, silk and silk-like fabrics.

 Rayon shrinks so you need to pre-wash & then dry & iron before you sew with it.